 Moreover, research shows that moderate to high doses of MDMA can damage the nerve cells containing serotonin.
 Emerging research now shows a significant relationship between serotonergic and dopaminergic substances and valvular heart disease.

-A link between MDMA and valvular heart disease was recently found, according to a study published in Heart.
+A link between MDMA and valvular heart disease has now been found, according to a study published in Heart.

 Valvular heart disease refers to damage or defects in one of the four heart valves.
 In particular, heart valves and their functions were found to be drastically altered by MDMA use.
 Symptoms brought on from damaged heart valves include chest pain, abnormal heart rate, and shortness of breath.